 Proprietary System.
 A system with supervision by competent and experienced personnel in a central supervising station at the property protected.
-The system is to include equipment and other facilities required to permit the operators to maintain, test, and operate the system, and upon receipt of a signal, to take such action as shall be required under the rules established for their guidance by the authority having jurisdiction.
+The system is to include equipment and other facilities required to permit the operators to test and operate the system and, upon receipt of a signal, to take such action as shall be required under the rules established for their guidance by the authority having jurisdiction.
+The system shall be maintained and tested by personnel or an organization satisfactory to the authority having jurisdiction.